TickerSparkInvestor Intelligence

 +How can you invest in Canva?

-For most retail investors, the first option is simply to wait for an IPO.
-If Canva lists, you’d typically buy shares through a brokerage once trading begins, though access to the IPO price itself is usually limited and not guaranteed for ordinary investors.
+For most retail investors, the first realistic option is to wait for an IPO.
+If Canva files and lists, you’d typically buy shares through a brokerage once trading begins, though getting an allocation at the offer price is usually limited to institutions and selected clients.

 ▌The Daily Briefing · Free